 You may have room in your schedule to take electives in the fall term if you’ve received AP or transfer credit for some of your core courses.
 However, it is not recommended that freshman take more than 15-17 credits in their first term while they are transitioning to college, so electives may have to wait.
 Please see the University Catalog for more detailed information about your academic plan.

 Unfortunately, the UAC is not involved with the roommate process.
 The Housing Office will send you your roommate information as soon as it becomes available.

 Yes!
 Laptops are required so that you can use them in labs.
 PC's are preferred as some of the engineering software you will encounter will not run in macOS.
-Detailed specifications for engineering students are available here.
+Get detailed specifications for engineering students.

 Drexel offers several study + co-op abroad options (such as CIDH in Costa Rica, UAS7 in Germany, ESCE in France, and Swinburne in Australia).
 Because of the academic calendar of these programs, it is often necessary for students to re-arrange their co-op and academic cycles in order to complete both aspects of the study + co-op.
 If you are interested in one of the study + co-op options, it is critical to meet with both a Study Abroad and Co-op Advisor during your freshman year.

 Contact the Undergraduate Advising Center at UAC@coe.drexel.edu or 215.895.2211 and we’d be happy to answer them for you!